pmech/docker2humio/README.md

 Ship all your container logs to humio.

-This [image](https://hub.docker.com/r/pmech/docker2humio/) ([on GitHub](https://github.com/pmech/docker2humio)) is a custom version of the standard [fluentd](https://hub.docker.com/r/fluent/fluentd/) image.
+This [image](https://hub.docker.com/r/pmech/docker2humio/) ([GitHub](https://github.com/pmech/docker2humio)) is a custom version of the standard [fluentd](https://hub.docker.com/r/fluent/fluentd/) image.
 It is configured to ship all container logs from a Docker host to Humio.

 To use it just run the shipper image and configure all application containers on the host to use the fluentd log-driver.
 Also set the parser if the default parser does not fit your needs.